 To measure the area of a shape, you can either place the shape on the grid or place the grid on the shape, and count the number of square centimetres the shape covers.
 For example, if you place the two rectangles that you made as suggested on the left page, they would look as shown on the right.
-As such, their areas are 6 sq. cm. and 15 sq. cm. respectively.
+As such, their areas are 6 sq. cm. respectively.

 The area of this rectangle is 6 sq. cm.

-The area of this rectangle is 15 sq. cm. - happens, we take an approximate number of square centimetres for the area.
+The area of this rectangle is 15 sq. cm.

+Sometimes it may not be possible to cover a shape with an exact number of square centimetres.
+This happens mostly with irregular shapes, but it could also happen with regular shapes.
+When this happens, we take an approximate number of square centimetres for the area.
 Here is a way to do this is: Count all the squares that are totally within the shape, plus the squares that are more than half within the shape, and leave out the rest of the squares.